Skip to content

 Example (selectObjs):

-// Assume a QueryWrapper object with condition age > 25, query all matching users but only return the first field value
+// Assume we have a QueryWrapper object with condition age > 25, query all matching users but only return the first field value of each record

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();